What are the signs and symptoms of familial hypercholesterolemia (FH)?

 - Evidence of cholesterol buildup in the heart’s arteries, such as seen in a coronary artery calcium (CAC) scan or other early detection test.

-- peripheral vascular disease, which is when cholesterol builds up in arteries in the legs, which may result in pain upon walking that usually subsides when resting
+- Peripheral artery disease, which is when cholesterol builds up in arteries in the legs, which may result in discomfort or pain upon walking that usually subsides when resting